dwyl/book/src/tidy/01-setup.md

 These are the steps we took when creating the `tidy` App.
 You can follow along at your own pace.
-And/or use them as the basis for your own App(s).

 If you feel we have skipped a step or anything is unclear,